Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training programs or received certifications directly related to carpentry, you should list them at the bottom of this list.
-This will show your commitment toward professional development and ongoing education within the field.
+If you have attended specific training courses or have obtained any certifications that directly relate to carpentry, you should list them on this page.
+This shows your dedication to professional development and continuous learning within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.

 | Section | Content |